 All Financial transactions undertaken by a business entity are posted in ledgers using the information from receipts and other documentation.
 Ledgers summarize the transactions recorded.
 Most bookkeeping software automates the posting of transaction details to respective ledgers and reports.

 Most entities post financial transactions daily, while others post in batches or outsource the posting activity to accounting professionals.
-Posting entries on a regular basis helps in generating current financial statements or reports.
+Posting entries regularly helps in generating on-time financial statements or reports.